mwilliamson/python-graphjoiner/README.rst

 GraphJoiner: Implementing GraphQL with joins
 ============================================

-In some use cases, I've found it more natural to generate the requested GraphQL data using SQL joins rather than resolving values individually.
-This is a proof of concept that provides an alternative way of responding to GraphQL queries.

 In the reference GraphQL implementation, resolve functions describe how to fulfil some part of the requested data for each instance of an object.
 If implemented naively with a SQL backend, this results in the N+1 problem.